kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 ## Global Context

-Global Context is a feature introduced in Kyverno that allows users to cache Kubernetes resources or external API calls for later reference within policies.
+Global Context allows users to cache Kubernetes resources or the results of external API calls for later reference within policies.
 It provides a mechanism to efficiently retrieve and utilize data across policies, enhancing flexibility and performance in policy enforcement.
+This new Global Context ability joins the existing [ConfigMap caching](#variables-from-configmaps) ability.

-Imagine declaring resource or API call data needs once, then easily referencing it throughout your policies.
-That's what Kyverno's new GlobalContextEntry custom resource type offers.
-Global Context Entries are declared globally using a new CRD irrespective of any Policies you might have and then later referenced as part of a policies's context.
-There are two types of Global Context Entries:
+Global Context Entries are declared globally using a new `GlobalContextEntry` Custom Resource and referenced as part of a policy context.
+There are two types of Global Context Entries, a Kubernetes resource entry and an API call entry.

-1. **Kubernetes Resource:** Reference any Kubernetes resource (optionally namespace) to pre-populate the cache with its latest state.
+### Kubernetes Resource

-**Example:**
+A Kubernetes resource Global Context allows you to easily reference a specific kind of Kubernetes resource.
+Only a single kind may be referenced with the option of specifying both Namespaced and global resources.

-This `GlobalContextEntry` caches all `Deployment` resources in the `test-globalcontext` namespace:
+This GlobalContextEntry caches all Deployment resources in the `fitness` Namespace.

 ```yaml
 apiVersion: kyverno.io/v2alpha1